What is Enterprise SEO?

 2. Look at URL makeup - URL structure doesn’t just show us the breadcrumb folders - it reveals information about how the site delivers content.

 3. Experience your site as a first-time user - Is the site easy to use?
-Are their breadcrumbs as you dive into specific sections?
+Are there breadcrumbs as you dive into specific sections?
 This simple exercise can be the most revealing in understanding the landscape of your site.

-Site Segmentation
+Check Site Segmentation

 Site segments or categories may seem obvious based on your product/service offering; in other cases, segmentation requires more brain power.